Farzan-Far/MicroService/README.md

 ## Features

 - Complete and real CRUD API
-- it can run locally, with docker, and in Kubernetes cluster
+- it can run locally, with Docker, and in the Kubernetes cluster
 - Micro Service Architecture
 - Docker for containerization and deployment

-## Screenshote
+## Screenshot
 ![Screenshot from 2023-05-20 22-46-38](https://github.com/Farzan-Far/MicroService/assets/74488136/c9224e48-b709-497d-acdb-57b27ed57c9e)

-### Quick overview
+### Quick Overview

-it has three main services and one message queue the Client is the main service here
+It has three main services and one message queue
+The client is the main service here
 The Client talks to the Check service and the response goes to the queue and then published to the Notification Service.
-Each Service has a database that is built into the Docker also, RabbitMQ and Zipkin are handled by Docker.
+Each Service has a database that is built into the Docker Also, RabbitMQ and Zipkin are handled by Docker.